What is an Initial Coin Offering (ICO)?

 The initial coin offering is a completely new phenomenon in the world of finance and technology.
 The introduction of ICO’s made a significant impact on capital-raising processes in recent years.
 However, regulatory authorities around the world were not prepared for the introduction of the new fundraising model in finance.

-Nevertheless, approaches to the regulation of initial coin offerings vary among different countries.
+Approaches to the regulation of initial coin offerings vary among different countries.
 For example, the governments of China and South Korea prohibit ICOs.
-Many European countries, as well as the United States and Canada, are working on the development of specific regulations that will govern the conduct of ICOs.
+Many European countries, as well as the United States and Canada, are working on the development of specific regulations to govern the conduct of ICOs.

 At the same time, there are already published guidelines governing ICOs in a number of countries, including Australia, New Zealand, Hong Kong, and the United Arab Emirates (UAE).